MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Multi-task Environment-aware Foundation Model (MUSE-FM)

 The token embeddings from scene graphs and wireless data (e.g., CSI and received symbols) are concatenated to form the input embeddings for the FM backbone.
 The FM backbone consists of position embedding and stacked classical transformer blocks, which is illustrated in Section~\ref{sec3-e}.
-Equipped with large-scale parameters and a layered structure, the FM backbone facilitates complex feature assimilation, thereby enhancing its expressive capacity for multiple tasks.
+Equipped with large-scale parameters and a layered structure, the FM backbone exhibits expressive learning capacity for multiple tasks.
+Besides, atthention mechanism enables effective fusion of multi-modal inputs.
+It assimilates related channel features from task-agnostic prior knowledge for different tasks and integrates it with wireless data, ensuring cross-scenario feature extraction.
 Finally, similar to the data encoder, equipped with task-aware parameters, the prompt-guided unified decoder generates the output for different tasks.

+MUSE-FM is designed to handle a wide range of physical-layer tasks.
+When encountering novel tasks, its uniform architecture allows for extension through minimal task-specific adaptation by designing a dedicated task instruction and fine-tuning the model with limited data samples.